Back Blog

 Russia

-Sunflower seeds are seen as a cheap and nutritious food to many Russians, and it’s common for locals to bring a bag along to watch their favorite sports.
+Sunflower seeds are seen as a cheap and nutritious food by many Russians, and it’s common for locals to bring a bag along to watch their favorite sports.
 Another food that was on sale as football stadium food during the soccer World Cup in Russia in 2018 was kulebyaka, a cheap fish pastry that includes eggs and rice.

 Japan